ytomofuji/JMAG_JVD/README.md

 The outputs from three softwares were combined with the dastools.

 Following variables are required:
-`DIR`: Directory for analysis
+・`DIR`: Directory for analysis
-`ID`: Sample ID
+・`ID`: Sample ID
-`LENGTH`: Minimum length of the contigs used for the subsequent analyses (2,000 bp was used in the original manuscript)
+・`LENGTH`: Minimum length of the contigs used for the subsequent analyses (2,000 bp was used in the original manuscript)

 This script outputs raw bins which were subjected to the subsequent quality control.